NoeFlandre/GPT2-From-Scratch/README.md

 # GPT2-From-Scratch

 A repository where I try to code GPT-2 from scratch by learning from Andrej Karpathy.
-The main goal of this project is to understand how is a GPT like model working under hood by implementing it.
-This model tries to stick as close as possible to the information given in the GPT2 and GPT2 paper and as mentionned above, I implemented it by relying highly on this tutorial which is pure gold : https://youtu.be/l8pRSuU81PU?si=adpI_CVHitmNdv9G
+The main goal of this project is to understand how is a GPT like model working under the hood by implementing it.
+This model tries to stick as close as possible to the information given in the GPT2 and GPT3 paper and as mentionned above, I implemented it by relying highly on this tutorial which is pure gold : https://youtu.be/l8pRSuU81PU?si=adpI_CVHitmNdv9G

 ## Description and further details